-Representatives of the rebel fighters and of Islamic battalions have negotiated in recent days with those of Syrian government forces, the pro-regime National Defense militias, the Lebanese Shiite group Hezbollah and the governor of Homs, according to the observatory.
+Representatives of the rebel fighters and the Islamic battalions have negotiated in recent days with those of regime forces, the pro-regime National Defense militias, Lebanese Shiite party of Hezbollah and the governor of Homs, the observatory said.

 The talks were mediated by civil committees and the United Nations in the presence of representatives from the Iranian and Russian embassies.

-The Syrian Observatory for Human Rights has said that the Homs pact will call for:
+It said that the pact will call for: